Ham (chimpanzee): Training and mission

 On January 31, 1961, Ham was secured in a Project Mercury mission designated MR-2 and launched from Cape Canaveral, Florida, on a suborbital flight.
-Based on dental eruption, Ham was 44 months old at the time of the flight.

-A number of physiological sensors were used to monitor the vital signs (electrocardiogram, respiration, and body temperature) of Ham.
+A number of physiological sensors were used to monitor Ham's vital signs (electrocardiogram, respiration, and body temperature).
 A commercial rectal thermistor probe was used instead of the probe used on the human Mercury astronauts.
 The probe was inserted 8 inches deep into Ham's rectum.
 The physiological sensors were placed on Ham about 10 hours before liftoff.
 Ham's ability to complete tasks during the flight were assessed by the psychomotor apparatus.
 The apparatus gave Ham a visual cue in the form of colored lights and required a response from two levers; if he succeed in his task, drink and food pellet would be awarded; failure would be punished by a shock to the soles of his feet.

 Due to a valve malfunction, the Redstone rocket delivered thrust higher than intended.
 The anomaly triggered the emergency escape rocket and subjected Ham to 17 g of acceleration.
 The jettison of the spent escape rocket also caused the retro rocket pack to be prematurely jettisoned.
 The lack of the retro rocket caused the capsule to reenter the atmosphere with excessive speed.
 Ham was subjected to 14.7 g during reentry.
 Ham's capsule splashed down in the Atlantic Ocean and was recovered by the USS Donner later that day.
 The capsule was damaged during splashdown and settled deeper in the water than designed.

 The post flight examination found a small abrasion on the bridge of Ham's nose; he was also dehydrated and lost 5.37% body weight; he was otherwise in good physical condition.
 His flight was 16 minutes and 39 seconds long.
 He would become agitated when the press approached him and panic when his handler would try to situate him into a capsule for photos.

 Ham's lever-pushing performance in space was only a fraction of a second slower than on Earth, demonstrating that tasks could be performed in space.
 Of the two shocks Ham received in flight, the one shortly after the launch was due to an error in the testing apparatus; the other one due to the lack of response after experiencing 14 g deceleration during reentry.
 The results from his test flight led directly to Alan Shepard's May 5, 1961, suborbital flight aboard Freedom 7.